We believe U.S. workers have a right toPsychologically safe workplaceswhere our mental health is a priority.

 (WORKPLACE BULLYING AND MOBBING)

 Psychological abuse at work ruins lives.
 It’s a misuse of power and control that violates workers’ right to psychological safety.
 Workplace psychological abuse is an issue of employee exploitation.
 Employers are not explicitly liable for the psychological harm of their employees — nor do they want to be.
-At its root is avoidance of employer liability, so employers are negatively incentivized to address it even if they claim to value safe workplaces.
-The Workplace Psychological Safety Act would hold employers accountable for abusive conduct.
+At its root cause is avoidance of employer liability.
+Employers are negatively incentivized to address.
+The Workplace Psychological Safety Act would hold employers accountable for psychologically safe work environments.

 Pregnant employees deserve rights.
 Variations of this bill require that employers provide reasonable accommodations for employees related to pregnancy, childbirth, or related medical conditions unless the accommodation would cause an undue hardship on the employer.